 Registered/Authenticated Users

 A registered user is one who created an account; an authenticated user is one who has successfully logged in with the credentials associated with the account.
-Authentication is obviously possible only for users who were already registered in some way.
+Authentication is obviously possible only for users who have already registered in some way.

-There are basically two subtypes of Authenticated users:
+There are basically two subtypes of authenticated users:

-- Authenticated users with an email on their stored profile and
+- Authenticated users with an email on their stored profile, and

 - Authenticated users without an e-mail on their stored profile.